sourav-ganguly/eat-healthy-learnings/README.md

 }
 ```

-**map, compactMap etc** The PromiseKit also included this and some other functional methods methods.
+**map, compactMap etc**: The PromiseKit also included this and some other functional methods methods.
 This methods are used to change the result of promise.
 This methods make the code more readble and compact.

 Example:
 ```swift